dafny-lang/dafny/docs/DafnyRef/Types.md

-where `:att1` and `:att2` are attributes of the method, `T1` and `T2` are type parameters of the method (if generic), `a, b, c` are the method’s in-parameters, `x, y, z` are the method’s out-parameters, `Pre` is a boolean expression denoting the method’s precondition, `Frame` denotes a set of objects whose fields may be updated by the method, `Post` is a boolean expression denoting the method’s postcondition, `Rank` is the method’s variant function, and `Body` is a list of statements that implements the method. `Frame` can be a list of expressions, each of which is a set of objects or a single object, the latter standing for the singleton set consisting of that one object.
-The method’s frame is the union of these sets, plus the set of objects allocated by the method body.
+where `:att1` and `:att2` are attributes of the method, `T1` and `T2` are type parameters of the method (if generic), `a, b, c` are the method???s in-parameters, `x, y, z` are the method???s out-parameters, `Pre` is a boolean expression denoting the method???s precondition, `Frame` denotes a set of objects whose fields may be updated by the method, `Post` is a boolean expression denoting the method???s postcondition, `Rank` is the method???s variant function, and `Body` is a list of statements that implements the method. `Frame` can be a list of expressions, each of which is a set of objects or a single object, the latter standing for the singleton set consisting of that one object.
+The method???s frame is the union of these sets, plus the set of objects allocated by the method body.
 For example, if `c` and `d` are parameters of a class type `C`, then